 After work, I use Relax and Unwind to transition to chill mode after work, or whenever I’m feeling anxious.
 And, of course, I go to sleep with Sleep and Renew.
 I tend to use the double button trick (press both buttons to restart the most recent mode) if I wake up during the night.
 I like Energy and Wake Up for an energy boost before exercising without relying on supplements or caffeine.

-With the help of Apollo, I’ve become less reactive, less paralyzed by anxiety, and able to move on from stressful situations more quickly.
+With the help of Apollo, I’ve become less reactive, less paralyzed by anxious feelings, and able to move on from stressful situations more quickly.

 Q: Do you set boundaries and routines to help?